Pre-trained Large Language Models Learn Hidden Markov Models In-context: Impact of HMM Properties on Convergence

 \subsection{Comparison to Baselines}

 We compare the in-context learning performance of pre-trained LLMs against several established methods commonly used for HMM prediction tasks, as summarized in Table~\ref{tab:bench}.
-The conditional predictor $P(O_{t+1} \mid O_{t-k:t})$ leverages the true HMM parameters, like the Viterbi algorithm, but truncates the observation history to simulate the impact of limited memory on otherwise optimal inference.
+An oracle conditional predictor, $P(O_{t+1} \! \mid \!
+O_{t-k:t})$, uses the true HMM parameters but truncates the history to model limited memory (cf. Viterbi-style oracle inference).
 For learning-based baselines, we include the classical Baum–Welch (BW) expectation-maximization algorithm, which remains the statistical state of the art for HMM parameter estimation \citep{yang2015statisticalcomputationalguaranteesbaumwelch}.
-We also evaluate an LSTM baseline, reflecting the widespread use of RNNs in applied domains such as neuroscience \citep{Wills2005AttractorDI}.
-Finally, we include an $n$-gram model to bridge our HMM results with recent findings on ICL performance in Markovian settings \citep{rajaraman2024transformersmarkovdataconstant}.
+Spectral methods have empirical evidence of converging to the theoretical optimum on a range of HMM prediction tasks \citep{rodu2014spectral,ma2023bridging}.
+We also train two neural models: an LSTM (reflecting common RNN practice in neuroscience \citep{Wills2005AttractorDI}) and a 2-layer, 4-head Transformer with self-attention architecture akin to pretrained LLMs; due to training cost, these results are averaged over 16 samples (vs. $4{,}096$ elsewhere).
+Finally, $n$-gram baselines connect our HMM results to recent ICL findings in Markovian settings \citep{rajaraman2024transformersmarkovdataconstant}.
 Full algorithm descriptions and implementation details are provided in Appendix~\ref{app:bench}.